U-M Cookie Disclosure

 Privacy Policy URL

 The privacy policy url for the banner and preference manager is hard coded to /privacy/.
 For example if your site is “president.umich.edu” the link will go to president.umich.edu/privacy/.
 You may need to setup a redirect for that path to your actual privacy policy.
-The wordpress plugin is designed where if a page does not resolve at /privacy/ then a redirect will occur defaulting the user to umich.edu/about/privacy/.
+The wordpress plugin is designed where if a page does not resolve at /privacy/ then a redirect will occur defaulting the user to their domains privacy statement.

 The U-M Privacy Office maintains a template for privacy notices for U-M websites and services, and offers support for the development of privacy notices.
 You can contact the U-M Privacy Office at privacy@umich.edu.